Non-residents are taxed on their Guatemalan-sourced income. Married couples are taxed separately.

 Rental income earned by nonresidents is taxed at 31%.
 Taxable income is computed by deducting income-generating expenses from the gross rent.
 The deductions must be supported by corresponding legal documentation.

-Capital gains earned by nonresidents from selling Guatemalan property are subject to a flat 31% withholding tax.
-The taxable gain is computed by deducting the acquisition costs and improvement costs from the selling price or current market value of the property, whichever is greater.
+Capital gains realized from selling real estate property are subject to capital gains tax at a flat rate of 10% as of January 2013.
+The taxable gain is computed by deducting the acquisition costs and improvement costs from the selling price.

 VAT is levied at a uniform rate of 12% and applies (among others) to the sale or rental of real estate.